NVIDIA/NeMo/examples/nlp/spellchecking_asr_customization/README.md

-# Spellchecking model for ASR Customization
+# SpellMapper - spellchecking model for ASR Customization

 This model is inspired by Microsoft's paper https://arxiv.org/pdf/2203.00888.pdf, but does not repeat its implementation.
 The goal is to build a model that gets as input a single ASR hypothesis (text) and a vocabulary of custom words/phrases and predicts which fragments in the ASR hypothesis should be replaced by which custom words/phrases if any.